When Optimizing $f$-divergence is Robust with Label Noise: Experiments

 From Table \ref{Tab:Experiment_Results_no_bias}, several $D_f$ measures arise as competitive solutions in a variety of noise scenarios.
 Among the proposed $f$-divergences, Total Variation (TV) has been consistently ranked as one of the top performing method.
-This aligns also with our analysis that TV is inherently robust.
+This aligns also with our analyses that TV is inherently robust.
 For most settings, the presented $f$-divergences outperformed the baselines we compare to, while they fell short to DMI (once) and Peer Loss (5 times) on several cases, particularly when the noise is sparse and high.
-The sparse high noise setting tends to be a challenging setting for most methods with one exception of peer loss.
-We conjecture this is because when the noise is sparse and high, the input to the $g$ function becomes less stable and incurs high variance.
+The sparse high noise setting tends to be a challenging setting for all methods.
+We conjecture this is because sparse high noise setting creates a highly imbalanced dataset, model training is more likely to converge to a ``sub-optimal" early in the training process.
 It is also possible that with sparse noise, the impact of $\bias$ terms becomes non-negligible.
+We do observe better performances with very careful and intensive hyper-parameter tuning, but the results are not confident and we chose to not report it.
+Fully understanding the limitation of our approach in this setting remains an interesting on-going investigation.

-In Table \ref{Tab:Experiment_Results_bias} (full details on MNIST and Fashion MNIST can be found in Appendix), we use noise transition estimation method in (\cite{Patrini_2017_CVPR}) to estimate the noise rate.
+In Table \ref{Tab:Experiment_Results_bias} (full details on MNIST and Fashion MNIST can be found in Appendix), we use noise transition estimation method in (\cite{patrini2017making}) to estimate the noise rate.
 The estimates help us define the bias term and perform bias correction for $D_f$ measures.
 We observe that while adding bias correction can further improve the performance of several divergence functions (Gap being positive), the improvement or difference is not significant.
 This partially justified our analysis of the bias term, especially when the noise is dense and high (uniform and random high).

 \paragraph{Clothing1M} Clothing1M is a large-scale clothes dataset with comprehensive annotations and can be categorized as a feature-dependent human-level noise dataset.
 Although this noise setting does not exactly follow our assumption, we are interested in testing the robustness of our $f$-divergence approaches.
 Experiment results in Table \ref{Tab:Experiment_Results_C1M} demonstrate the robustness of the $D_f$ measures.
 TV and KL divergences have outperformed other baseline methods.